What Is The Least Used Letter In The Alphabet

 Scientific Foundations

 From a linguistic perspective, the rarity of "Q" can be analyzed using corpus linguistics, which involves studying large collections of text to identify patterns and frequencies.
 Studies of English corpora consistently show that "Q" appears far less often than other letters.
-For example, in a typical English text, "Q" might account for only about 0.1% of all letters used.
+Here's one way to look at it: in a typical English text, "Q" might account for only about 0.1% of all letters used.
 This scarcity is not just a matter of chance; it reflects the underlying structure of the language and the specific ways in which English speakers form words and sounds.

 Information theory also provides insights into the usage of "Q." In information theory, the frequency of a letter is related to its predictability and the amount of information it carries.
-Common letters like "E" or "T" are highly predictable, meaning they carry less information when they appear.
-Rare letters like "Q," on the other hand, are less predictable and carry more information.
+Practically speaking, common letters like "E" or "T" are highly predictable, meaning they carry less information when they appear.
+In real terms, rare letters like "Q," on the other hand, are less predictable and carry more information.
 This is because the appearance of "Q" often signals specific words or patterns that are not easily guessed.

 Historical Context